 That made Wednesday night even better.
 I had enjoyed the side trip to Saint Helens, and wandering Seattle during the day Wednesday.
 But the highlight was attending Ms. Day’s interview that night at the University Temple United Methodist Church.
 Tracey Conway (@ShockedTracey) did the interview, and while it mostly focused on things that Ms. Day has mentioned before, it was fun and interesting.
 Then it was standing in line again to get my copy of the book signed.
 It didn’t take as long for me to reach her this time, as I wasn’t near the end.
 And I even got her to say she liked me, it just took some dark chocolate as a gift.

 So there are two weeks of what made me happy.
 Posted late, but at least I got them up.
-I’m going to try hard to do better this week, but just finding what to write about will probably make things a bit more difficult, since I am back to work, with this cold dragging me down.trademarks
+I’m going to try hard to do better this week, but just finding what to write about will probably make things a bit more difficult, since I am back to work, with this cold dragging me down.tools

 So this will be a short post, because I need to get on the road to Devil’s Tower.
 And because it is an easy decision about what is making me happy this week.